ArtezGDA/scrapingTool_video/README.md

 - The tool is now downloading and saving on computer.
 #
 - Select movie to work with.
 - Select movie from folder.
-Press OK
+Press OK.
 - Tool is analyzing file if it is ready to use or maybe damaged.
 #
 - Menu